 Student will develop well developed understanding of More specifically When will this occur?
-The formal elements derstanding of how the formal elements are used by artists in their work to create an emotional or conceptual effect.
-An understanding of year 10 Michaelmas Use of technology to create images How to operate and utilise a range of technologies and process to create and capture images (both digital and analogue).
+An understanding of how the formal elements can be communicated through photography to create an emotional or conceptual effect.
+Threshold Concept: Photographs have their own visual language and grammar.
+These formal and visual elements are shared with other works of visual art.
+Photography also ha specific grammar.
+Year 10 Michaelmas Use of technology to create images se of technology to create images How to operate and utilise a range of technologies and process to create and capture images (both digital and analogue).
 Including DSLR camera including the fundamentals of ISO, Aperture, and shutter speed.
 Threshold Concept: Photography is capturing light.
 A camera is only one means of doing this.
 Colour Theory An understanding of how colours can be used to create an emotional, atmospheric, or conceptual effect in Photography.
 Threshold concept: Colours can affect emotions.
 Colours are deeply linked to global history.
 Year 10 Lent Experimental / wider drawing An understanding of how to use a range of drawing techniques to record ideas and create an emotional, atmospheric, or conceptual effect.
 Threshold Concept: Light based media can be used to draw lines on surfaces or in space.
 The term drawing is contentious and disputed.
 Year 10 Trinity and Year 11 Michaelmas Studio/ controlled light photography An understanding of how formal elements and setting can be used to create and control environments to suggest atmospheric, emotional, or conceptual effects in photography.
 Threshold Concepts: All elements within a photograph can be controlled and contrived.
 Different contexts make this harder or easier.
-Year 10 Lent and Trinity Genres of Photography An understanding of the different genre's of photography, their histories and qualities.
+Year 10 Lent and Trinity Genres of Photography An understanding of the different genres of photography, their histories, and qualities.
 Threshold Context: Photography has many genres.
 Some old, some borrowed, some new.
 Photographers often play with our expectations of genre for creative purposes.
 Portrait Photography An of how a person's portrait can be recorded to create an emotional, atmospheric, or conceptual effect.
 Threshold concept: Most photographs are taken by people.
 The majority of photographs are of people.
 Photographs of all varieties can be considered as examples of portraiture as they tell you about the photographer.
-Year 10 Michaelmas and Year 11 Michaelmas Editing techniques An understanding of how to edit images (in various ways) in order to create an emotional, atmospheric or conceptual effect.
+Year 10 Michaelmas and Year 11 Michaelmas Editing techniques An understanding of how to edit images (in various ways) in order to create an emotional, atmospheric, or conceptual effect.
 Threshold Concept: All photographs are abstractions shaped by technology.
 All terms Sketchbook presentation An understanding of how to independently create a dynamic page that clearly communicates ideas and creates visual impact.
 Threshold Concept: A sketchbook is a tool for working through and editing ideas and revealing the intentions and concerns of your practice.
 Year 10 Michaelmas and Year 11 Michaelmas Artist Analysis Carefully select the work of a wide range of critical and contextual sources.
 Demonstrate critical understanding by when engaging with their work through written reflections and practical experiments.
 Experience of engaging directly in Photographic exhibitions.
 Threshold Concepts: All images exist within a critical and contextual network.
 These networks shape and affect images.
 All terms Design and Development of Ideas An understanding of how to select, record, review and explore ideas through a range of techniques and processes.
 Year 10 Trinity and Year 11 Michaelmas Reflect on and learn from mistakes Using reflective language to demonstrate a critical understanding of their creative processes.
 Carefully and critically review images and use this review to inform future image making.
 Year 10 Michaelmas and Year 11 Michaelmas Learning independently An ability to construct their own success criteria and reflect on work considering WWW?
 EBI?
 Year 11 Lent and Trinity

-Page 1 2023 / 2024
+Page | 1 2023 / 2024